r3card0/Python-Scripts/README.md

-# Python Scripts
+# Using Python with Excel files

-This is a personal project to share all python scripts that I'm creating for various purposes
+This is a learning about how to use **openpyxl** library to manage excel files such as xlsx, txt and csv formats

 Objectives:

-- Practice Python programming language
-- Learn from others programers and projects
+- Learn how to:
-- Share scripts for educational purposes

-Technology:
-- VSCode to create scripts
-- Terminal to run the programs
-- pip to create virtual environments
-- Python 3.10

-Language:
--  English
+1. Load and save excel files
+2. View and inspecting data
+3. Filter and sort
+4. clean data

+commands:
+- read_csv, read_excel, loc,iloc,groupby, sort_values, drop